Boulder Restaurants with Patios

 For the Views

 Let us first say that a great many patios in Boulder boast incredible (seriously jaw-dropping, life-affirming) views, and we can’t possibly cover them all here.
 But if you’re looking for a place to start, it’s hard to top seeing the iconic Flatirons presiding over Boulder from the elegant St. Julien Hotel and Spa’s Redgarden Terrace, which has an excellent cocktail menu.
 You'll also be blown away by the scene from Boulder’s food truck park, Rayback Collective, where strings of twinkling lights hang above, picnic tables await and yummy nibbles abound.
 Another low-key option is Café Mexicali, where your mango-salsa-studded tacos will be served in humble to-go containers, perfect for taking them out to the patio to drink up the views.
 On the opposite end of the spectrum, celebrity chef Hosea Rosenberg’s Blackbelly Market, which was awarded a MICHELIN Guide Green Star, has not one but two lovely patios, with the one in back boasting refreshing vistas of the foothills.
 And don't miss the legendary Chautauqua Dining Hall, with a classic veranda, farm-to-table cuisine and a location at the foot of the Flatirons.

 For the Brews

 Just about every Boulder brewery we can think of has a patio — cold beers and sunshine just seem to go together.
 A few notable options include the back deck of Sanitas Brewing, where several long picnic tables and yard games tempt guests to while away entire afternoons.
 Twisted Pine’s vine-draped wooden deck is a great tucked-away option in East Boulder, or continue a bit farther east to Wild Provisions Beer Project to spread out on their spacious, clean and uncluttered patio with a fermented lager or Koelschip beer.
 In South Boulder, Southern Sun is a neighborhood go-to that’s close to the foothills and several hiking trails and stocked with board games and books.
 Avery Brewing, in Boulder's Gunbarrel neighborhood, has a popular, sun-drenched patio off the side of its state-of-the-art brewing facility, and the food is excellent.
-Click here to see more Boulder breweries and click the "Outdoor Patio" toggle for more options!
+Click here to see more Boulder breweries and click the "Outdoor Dining" toggle for more options!